haukkagu/usno/README.md

 # usno
-A simple keyboard layout that extends the standard US keyboard layout by adding the norwegian keys <kbd>Æ</kbd>, <kbd>Ø</kbd>, and <kbd>Å</kbd>.
+A simple keyboard layout that extends the standard US keyboard layout by adding norwegian keys to the AltGr-layer.
 Suitable for norwegian programmers.

-For a more comprehensive layout that's also aimed at norwegian programmers, look at [nous](https://git.sr.ht/~jole/nous).
+Inspired by other keyboard layouts like [nous](https://git.sr.ht/~jole/nous), [norwerty](https://github.com/tobiasvl/norwerty) and [Nansi](https://github.com/oeywil/Nansi).